Jack Smith (Hotmail)

-Jack Smith is an American businessman who co-founded the first free web-based email service, Hotmail.com in 1996.
+Jack Smith is an American enterprenuer, businessman and engineer who co-founded the first free web-based email service, Hotmail.com in 1996.

-He has been the CEO of Proximex since 2007.

 Career

 Jack Smith worked at FirePower Systems Inc., a subsidiary of Canon Inc., where he designed integrated circuits for use in high performance PowerPC workstations, and invented and marketed the first web server accelerator card that boosted server performance significantly.

 Later on at Apple Computer, he worked on several of Apple's early PowerBook computers.

 He has been the founder and president of EEE.com, building custom Internet web solutions.